HIUS 510 American Colonial History

 Quizzes (4)

-Each of these four quizzes will cover the Reading & Study material of the module in which it is assigned as well as the previous module.
-Each quiz will be open-book/open-notes, contain 50 multiple-choice and true/false questions as well as 1 essay question, and have a 1-hour and 30-minute time limit.
+Each of these four quizzes will cover the Learn material of the module in which it is assigned as well as the previous module.
+Each quiz will be open-book/open-notes, contain 25 multiple-choice and/or true/false questions as well as 1 essay question, and have a 1-hour and 30-minute time limit.
+The essay for each quiz must be at least 250 words.

-Important Note: the essay on Quiz: 4 will be comprehensive in nature asking you to write a synthesis essay on what you think is the dominant theme in the evolution of Colonial American history.
+Important note: the essay on Quiz: 4 will be comprehensive in nature, asking the student to write a synthesis essay on what he/she thinks is the dominant theme in the evolution of Colonial American history.

 Have questions about this course or a program?